What You Get From a Land Survey

 The surveyor then puts together notes from the field crew and historical deed information.
 This information is used to put together a written legal description and a drawing for the land, referred to as an exhibit.
 This drawing compares the previously recorded measurements of the land and compares it to how the land is measured today.

 The surveyor may provide you with a physical map of his or her findings.
 This survey map, called a plat, is signed and sealed by the surveyor.
+The plat shows how your property is divided, the property boundaries, and more.
 After closing, the survey will be filed at the county clerk’s office.

 Once you have your plat in hand, you can use it to consult with your lawyer, real estate agent or title agent to put it to use.
 Remember that the surveyor is your professional measurer and can’t give recommendations on things such as who rightfully owns a title or whether certain land use is legal.